harblaith7/s2bn/README.md

 From **line 115 to 128**, I am checking if the provided email is already in use.
 I am doing this by using the **.findOne()** method and passing in the provided email.
 If I get a non-null value, then that email is already associated with an account and thus we throw an error.

 On **line 131**, I am hashing the password with a package called **bcrypt** before storing it in the database.
 This ensures that if someone breaches the database, those passwords will be encrypted.

+From **line 134 to 141**, I am simply saving the newly created user into the users collection in the MongoDB database.

+From **line 144 to 148**, I am creating a JWT with the email as the payload and then send it to the client.
+I am using an email because it should be unique across all users.

+#### Logging in

+The logging in logic is very similar to the signing up logic so I won't dwell to much on it.
+The only main difference is that I am comparing the provided password with the hashed password that corresponds to the provided email.
+This comparison occurs between **line 44 to line 54**

+### Payment Handling

+Payment was handled via the **Stripe API**.
+The first route (starting on **line 9**), is responsible for creating the paymentIntent and communicating it with the Stripe API.
+If everything was handled correctly, the payment should be processed and completed.

+The second route, starting on **line 27**, simply pushes the user into the appropriate event document.
+This way the administrators can see who is attending which event.